All Episodes

 And the liberals are leading everybody to believe that the minimum wage needs to go up because there are people who are supporting families of four on that.

-And uh and they aren't.
+And they aren't.

-And it's less than two million people.
+And it's less than 2 million people.

-Um so students dropping out of high school reaches epidemic levels, $2,500 a day.
+So students dropping out of high school reaches epidemic levels, $2,500 a day.

 And we are paying teachers to do what?

-Rush, that's cruel of you to say they're trying hard.
+I'm going to say they're trying hard.

-They may be, but they're not motivating people to stay in school one or their parents are to somebody's not.
+They may be, but they're not motivating people to stay in school or their parents are to somebody's not.

-Maybe, maybe maybe we should um draft the teachers.
+Maybe we should draft the teachers.

-Um they are the utter failures.
+They are the utter failures.

 Stockholders are screaming their heads off.